Easy Jambalaya Grits

 Step-by-Step Instructions

-5. Add the Shrimp: Stir in the shrimp and cook for 3-5 minutes until they turn pink and are fully cooked.
+Gently stir in the shrimp and cook for 3-5 minutes until they turn pink and are fully cooked through.

 Picture this: a steaming bowl of creamy grits, dotted with juicy shrimp, smoky sausage, and vibrant green onions.
 The aroma of Cajun spices fills your kitchen, promising a meal that’s both hearty and satisfying.